oqtane/oqtane.framework/README.md

 **Installing using the Oqtane Application Template:**

-If you have an older version of the Oqtane Application Template installed and want to use the latest, use the following .NERT CLI command to uninstall the old version:
+If you have an older version of the Oqtane Application Template installed and want to use the latest, use the following .NET CLI command to uninstall the old version:
 ```
 dotnet new uninstall Oqtane.Application.Template
 ```